 salt, to taste

-2 cups split pea lentils, boiled till soft but still making sure each grain still holds its shape
+2 cups split pea lentils, boiled in a pressure cooker till soft but still making sure each grain still holds its shape

 water, as needed

 Heat oil in a large heavy bottomed pan and sauté cumin seeds, fennel seeds, garlic, green chillies and onions till lightly browned and fragrant.
 Add in spices, and fry for a few seconds.